Major Elements of Numerical Tests

 Geometry

-It is an interesting subject of numerical tests.
+It is an exciting subject of numerical tests.
 You are required to know geometric concepts, properties, and relationships in a problem-solving situation.
-Characteristics of parallel, perpendicular and interesting lines are commonly used.
-The knowledge about characteristics and terminology of angles shall help you to avoid ditches.
-The basics of circles, perimeters, rectangular coordinator system, ordinate and point are essential to be learnt.
-You should study the concepts of polygon and classification (triangle, quadrilaterals, pentagons and hexagons) before encountering numerical tests in any psychological screening process.
+Characteristics of parallel, perpendicular and exciting lines are commonly used.
+The knowledge about features and terminology of angles shall help you to avoid ditches.
+The basics of circles, perimeters, rectangular coordinator system, ordinate, and point are essential to be learned.
+You should study the concepts of polygon and classification (triangle, quadrilaterals, pentagons, and hexagons) before encountering these tests in any psychological screening process.

 Measurements